There are four types of wealth that you should be aware of. I’ll explain why each is important and how to achieve them and provide some examples.

 - F-You Money

-Financial wealth can also be used to reach time wealth, which is what the financial independence/retire early (FIRE) movement is all about.
+Financial wealth can also reach time wealth, which is what the financial independence/retire early (FIRE) movement is about.

 Most people pursue financial wealth for the ability to say they are “rich” and buy more expensive toys.

-They don’t realize money doesn’t buy happiness, and the pursuit of more money can lead you into the rat race.
+They don’t realize money doesn’t buy happiness, and pursuing more money can lead you into the rat race.

 It would help if you strived to balance achieving financial wealth while also focusing on the other types of wealth.